aer0ss/aerofs/docs/engineering/requirements/eyja.md

 `Unread Notification` A notification that tells the user she needs to look at it, and will change state once it is done. e.g. A conversation in bold.

-`File Update Notification` A small, unobstrusive signal to say the file has been updated since last time it was viewed.
+`File Update Notification` A small, unobstrusive signal that can be ignored. e.g. a small icon next to a recently updated file.

 `Eyja Root Folder` The Eyja folder in the user home directory when user has installed Eyja Desktop.

-`Conversation Folder` A folder in the Eyja folder that is shared with members of the corresponding conversation.
+`Shared Folder` A folder in the Eyja folder that is shared with members of the corresponding conversation.

-`Personal Folder` A folder in the Eyja folder that is not shared.
+`Personal Folder` A folder in the Eyja folder that is not shared with anyone else.

-`Inbox` A place that shows the latest Tag Notification and Unread Notification.
+`Inbox` A place that shows the latest Tag and Unread Notifications.

-`Group Conversation Tree` The tree of folders and file conversations below a group conversation.
+`Conversation Tree` The tree of folders and files below a conversation.

+`Roster` The list of conversations.

 # Behaviors

-### Hierarchy
+### Roster

+The roster lists:

+* Channels
+	* All channels the member belongs to.
+	* Ordered alphabetically.

-Group and Direct Conversations may include subfolders and files.
+* Direct Conversations
+	* Most recent 20 Direct Conversations.
+	* Ordered alphabetically.

+### File Conversations

 File Conversations cannot include files or folders.
-File Conversations exist only within either a Group Conversation or a Direct Conversation.
+File Conversations exist only within either a Channel or a Direct Conversation.

-### Folder Locations
+### Desktop: Folder Locations

 Eyja Location: ~/Eyja
 Eyja Group Conversations: ~/Eyja/